Definition of outcomes, endpoints and group comparisons

 Example: When the direct comparison “difference > 25” is true, it means that the median in the test group is larger than in the reference group by at least 25 units (e.g ng/mL if the outcome is a peak concentration).

 In case of a statistical test, a Wilcoxon rank sum test (equivalent to the Mann-Whitney test) (“Same individuals among groups” not selected) or a Wilcoxon signed rank test (“Same individuals among groups” selected) is done to compare the median of the test and reference group. “difference \(\neq\) 0” represents the alternative hypothesis H1.
-By default, a two-sided test is done (sign \(\neq\)) and one checks if the medians significantly differ from each other.
-Single-sided tests can be defined by choosing “>” or “<“.
+By default, it performs a two-sided test (sign \(\neq\)) and checks if the medians significantly differ from each other.
+You can define single-sided tests by choosing “>” or “<“.
 The minimal or maximal (depending of the direction of the test) difference can also be specified (default: 0).
 The statistical test results into a p-value, which is compared to a user-defined threshold (default: 0.05).
 If the p-value is below the threshold, the trial simulation is considered as ‘success’.

 Example: When the statistical test testing the alternative H1 hypothesis “difference > 25” results into a small p-value, it means that the medians of the test and reference groups differ by more than 25 units significantly (e.g ng/mL if the outcome is a peak concentration) with a larger value for test.